samietex/Churn_Modelling_ANN/README.md

-## Churn_Modelling_ANN
+## Churn Modeling ANN

 ### Project Overview

-The aim of this Churn Modeling project is to build prediction model that will predict if a customer will leave a bank or not.
-This stems from wether loans should be granted to a customer.
+The goal of this project is to develop a prediction model using Artificial Neural Networks (ANN) to determine whether a customer will leave a bank or not.
+The objective is to assist in the decision-making process regarding granting loans to customers.

-Judging by this logic, if a customer will leave a bank, then loans shouldn't be granted to the customer and vice versa.
+The rationale behind this project is that if a customer is likely to leave the bank, it may not be advisable to grant them a loan, and vice versa.

 ### Dataset Overview

-For this project, I used a Kaggle dataset of bank customers containing their credit scores, location, gender, age, number of years spent in the bank, and amount of money left in their bank account, among other important details.
+For this project, I utilized a bank customer dataset obtained from Kaggle.
+The dataset includes various details such as credit scores, location, gender, age, duration of customer relationship with the bank, and account balance.

 ### Tasks

-To achieve the objective of this project, I built an Artificial Neural Network using Python and the following Python libraries:
+To achieve the project objective, I implemented an Artificial Neural Network using Python and several Python libraries, including:

 * ScikitLearn
 * Pandas